 Make sure that you attend your school and University level inductions.
 In some instances there may also be a discipline level induction – check your school handbook.

 It is important to remember you are part of a community of PhD students, try to meet fellow researchers in your area/school/discipline.
-Remember the PGR School holds a weekly coffee morning so you have the chance to meet researcher from across the University.
-If you are studying at a distance, we have a virtual ‘Shut Up and Write’ group that you can join to connect with other researchers.
+If you are studying at a distance, we have a virtual PGR Community group that you can join to connect with other researchers.
 Try to find out about University or local groups and clubs that fit with your interests and hobbies.

 Make sure you have read and understood University expectations and milestones that are required to meet during your supervised study, you can find these in your school and the PGR School handbooks.

-Use your Initial Skills Audit to reflect on the skills you have and those you will need in the first few months as you develop your research ideas.
+Use your Six Month Review to reflect on the skills you have and those you will need as you develop your research ideas.
 Discuss with your supervisory team how you will develop the skills, knowledge and/or attributes you have identified and how you will meet upcoming milestones.